Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: SampEn G

-\paragraph{SampEn$_{G}$ reduces to 1D SampEn on a path graph:} It has been shown that a time series can be modelled as a graph signal on a directed path, and the graph-based embedding used in PE$_G$ reduces to the 1D embedding in classical PE (see Proposition~3 in \cite{fabila-carrascoPEG2022}).
+It has been shown that a time series can be modelled as a graph signal on a directed path, and the graph-based embedding used in PE$_G$ reduces to the 1D embedding in classical PE (see Proposition~3 in \cite{fabila-carrascoPEG2022}).

 We adopt the same multi-hop pattern construction for SampEn$_{G}$ but apply the SampEn functional instead.
 On directed path graphs, SampEn$_{G}$ reduces to the classical SampEn defined in Sec.~\ref{SampEn_classic}, a property that we numerically validate in Sec.~\ref{Sec:logistic}.
+See Fig.~\ref{fig:demon_1d2d}.